 Cloudification is the conversion of applications, data storage, and compute cycles to take advantage of cloud computing.
-CIT offers a Cloudification service to help campus accelerate their move to powerful, low-cost cloud infrastructure services such as Amazon Web Services (AWS) and Microsoft Azure.
+CIT offers a Cloudification service to help the Cornell community move to powerful, low-cost cloud infrastructure services.
+Cornell has enterprise agreements with Amazon Web Services (AWS) and Microsoft Azure.

-- More control (increase or decrease resources on-demand)
+- More control (increase or decrease resources as needed)

-- Saving resource hours on database and OS maintenance because of automated services
+- Reduction in resource hours spent on database and OS maintenance because of automated services

-- Improved time to delivery due to on-demand server create and retire
+- Improved time to delivery with on-demand server creation and retirement

 - Elastic capacity – no guesswork in resource utilization

 - Robust security

 The Cloudification team can work with you to create an automated, repeatable, and reliable model for deploying your IT applications to the cloud.
 As part of this effort, you'll be encouraged to review and most likely change your existing operations practices.
 Investing in this one-time reconfiguration of applications and operations platforms will help you gain significant efficiency.
 Using automation, containerization, and innovation can result in significant cost reduction as well as reduced resource needs for utility and maintenance tasks.

 Cornell also provides the on-premise Red Cloud, a subscription-based Infrastructure as a Service cloud that provides root access to virtual servers and storage on-demand.

 - Amazon Web Services new account or help requests

 - Microsoft Azure Subscription new account or help requests